Amyotrophic lateral sclerosis (ALS)

 • Taking the patient’s history and undertaking appropriate physical and neurological examinations

-• Electrophysiological examinations to ascertain findings which confirm LMN degeneration in clinically involved regions, identify LMN degeneration in clinically uninvolved regions, and exclude other disorders
+• Electrophysiological examinations to confirm LMN degeneration in clinically involved regions, identify LMN degeneration in clinically uninvolved regions, and exclude other disorders

 • Neuroimaging examinations